Impostor Phenomenon Among Medical Students In A Malaysian Private Medical School

 Background: Impostor phenomenon is described as an “internal experience of intellectual fraudulence” among high achievers, which include medical students who often doubt their ability to become good doctors in the future.
 This study sought to determine the prevalence of impostor phenomenon among medical students and how impostorism is correlated with other psychological distresses namely anxiety, depression and low self-esteem.

-Results: 256 students completed the questionnaires.
+Results: Out of 300, 256 (85.3%) students completed the questionnaires.
 48% and 44% of male and female students respectively scored as ‘impostors’ with no significant difference between the two genders.
-Positive correlations were noted between impostor phenomenon with depression (rho=0.42), anxiety (rho=0.41) and low self-esteem (rho=0.56).
-Impostors significantly have stronger intentions of quitting medical school (p< 0.001) and felt that they were not ready to cope with challenges during housemanship (p <0.05).
+Positive correlations were noted between impostor phenomenon with low self-esteem (rho=0.56), depression (rho=0.42) and anxiety (rho=0.41).
+Impostors significantly have stronger intentions of quitting medical school (p < 0.001) and felt that they were not ready to cope with challenges during housemanship (p < 0.05).

 Conclusion: Impostors suffer greatly from psychological distress.
 They are not confident to face the future challenges of housemanship and have stronger intentions of quitting the course.
 It is necessary for medical colleges to acknowledge this feeling and help the students to cope with it to ensure smooth transition from medical school to housemanship period.